 Pythagoras (c.
 570 BC – c 495 BC) Greek philosopher, spiritual leader and mathematician.
-Pythagoras is believed to be one of the first Western men to describe himself as a philosopher ‘lover of wisdom’ His philosophy was based on the mystic traditions of Egypt and Greece, including a seeking for the soul.
+Pythagoras is believed to be one of the first Western men to describe himself as a philosopher or ‘lover of wisdom’ His philosophy was based on the mystic traditions of Egypt and Greece and included a seeking for the soul.

 Plato (424 – 348 BC) – Greek philosopher.
 A student of Socrates, Plato founded the Academy in Athens – one of the earliest seats of learning.
 His writings, such as ‘The Republic’ form a basis of early Western philosophy.
 He also wrote on religion, politics and mathematics.